georgi/blog/posts/2008/9/using-javascript-templates-for-a-delicious-sidebar.md

 ---
+date: 2008-09-21
 category: Javascript
 tags: javascript, templates, delicious, bookmarks
-date: 2008-09-21
 languages: javascript, html

 Using Javascript Templates for a Delicious Sidebar
 ==================================================

 Processing JSON data from an external source with Javascript templates is a natural fit.
-Create a template inside your _html document_ by adding class names and variables and write a few lines for fetching the *JSON*, that's all.
+Create a template inside your *HTML Document*_ by adding class names and variables and write a few lines for fetching the *JSON*, that's all.
 This tutorial is an example for my Javascript Template Engine called **[Patroon][1]**.